vmware-archive/AndroidIntelliJStarter/README.md

     # in a new Terminal window:
     android

-Use the "Android SDK and AVD Manager" to download all of the SDKs you think you need.
+Use the "Android SDK and AVD Manager" to download all of the SDKs.
+This project assumes SDK v10 (2.3.3) with Google APIs.
-If you need Google Maps then install the Google APIs under Available packages => Third party Add-ons.
+You can change this later.

+To install:

+- Available packages => Android Repository => SDK Platform 2.3.3
+- Available packages => Third party Add-ons => Google Inc => Google APIs by Google Inc., Android API 10

+Install other SDKs using this method.

 ### Virtual Devices
 Make at least one Virtual Device (emulator) for the SDK(s) you installed above.

-Note: This project assumes you have SDK Platform Android 2.1 installed.
-You can change this in `default.properties`
+Note: This project assumes you have SDK 10 with Google APIs (2.3.3) installed.
+You can change this in `build.properties`.

 ## 2. New Project based on AndroidIntelliJStarter
 **Don't open IntelliJ yet.**